nibalizer/alphabot/README.txt

-		- @add <trip description> : The <trip description> is first appended with a shortened google doc link that is generated from template.txt, then written to the open trip log.
+		- @add <trip description> : The <trip description> is first appended with a shortened google doc link that is generated from template.txt, then written to the open trip log in sorted order.

 		- @remove <keywords> : <keywords> can contain one or more words that match a trip currently in the open trip log.
 The match is also done